Best D-Day & WW2 Museums to Visit in Normandy (2025 Guide)

 Airborne Museum Sainte-Mere-Eglise

-Located a few streets from Sword Beach the museum is an original 52 foot high fire-control bunker for the gun batteries protecting the Orne Estuary.
-The tower has been restored to how it would have looked on the 6th June 1944 and tells the story of the building and the construction of the Atlantic Wall.
+The museum is housed an original 52 foot high fire-control bunker for the gun batteries protecting the Orne Estuary.
+Restored to how it would have been on the 6th June 1944 it tells the story of the bunker, the construction of the Atlantic Wall and the defences in the local area.

 Admission: Adult €8.50, Child €6.50